Prime-Holding/widget_toolkit/README.md

 # Widget Toolkit

-The Widget Toolkit package consists of several smaller lightweight UI modules to increase productivity and development time spent on those features.
+The Widget Toolkit package consists of several lightweight and customisable UI components that boost productivity and reduce the development time.

 ## Contents: